-Our curriculum is knowledge rich and skills based; we believe that our children should have the opportunity to study all areas of the National Curriculum and beyond in greater depth.
-We want our children to produce exceptional outcomes whilst developing their independence, curiosity and creativity.
+We have planned our curriculum with the intention of promoting learning and the personal development for all children.
+Our curriculum is knowledge rich, enquiry skills based and provides opportunities for children to develop as resilient, collaborative and confident learners, with high aspirations, who know how to make a positive contribution to their community and wider society.
+We want our children to produce exceptional outcomes whilst developing their curiosity and creativity.
 We want to produce collaborators, innovators, leaders and more than anything else, young people who understand what it means to be human.

 The curriculum taught during the day is enriched by our strong focus on values-led learning, enquiry skills and outdoor learning.
 It is also enriched by the many visits, both day and residential and the many visitors specially invited to widen our staff expertise, motivate and inspire our children to learn and achieve.
 Special curriculum days and themed weeks provide the final enhancements to the way we deliver the national curriculum to meet the needs of our children.

 We take great pride to ensure that our children are motivated, nurtured, supported and challenged in all aspects of their learning journey.
 This is seen through our school values, life and enquiry skills, residential and non-residential school trips, community involvement, participation in local and national competitions and the delivery of exciting lessons that take place in and outside of the classroom.
 We ensure that children develop a love and awe for nature and the outdoors by using our school grounds and resources as well as feeling inspired by the interactive learning environment provided for them within the school building.